2001 NBA draft

-The 2001 NBA draft took place on June 27, 2001 in New York City, New York.
+The 2001 NBA draft took place on June 27, 2001, in New York City, New York.
 Kwame Brown became the first high school player to be drafted with the first overall pick in the history of the NBA.
 The selection of Kwame Brown by the Washington Wizards, over players that have gone on to have more successful NBA careers, has been a source of great criticism by numerous media outlets.
 Several international players from this draft, Pau Gasol (Spain), Tony Parker (France) and Mehmet Okur (Turkey), became NBA All-Stars.

 The Minnesota Timberwolves forfeited their first-round pick due to salary cap violations.
 It would be the first of two first rounders that would have to forfeit their picks during the early 2000s.

 Eight of the players selected in this draft would never play in an NBA game in their professional basketball careers.
 Both of the players drafted by the New York Knicks (Michael Wright and Eric Chenowith) were among this group.

+The final remaining active player from this draft was Joe Johnson, who retired from the NBA following the 2022 season.
+Thus, no active players remain from this class.